-Director Clark, a Howell resident, has also served as president of the Michigan Energy Innovation Business Council and as deputy director for energy programs at the Michigan Department of Energy, Labor, & Economic Growth.
-Liesl was a critical catalyst for Michigan’s clean energy efforts beginning in 2008, and the application of her work after leaving state government resulted in the formation of Michigan's first trade association dedicated solely to the emerging clean energy industry in this state - the Michigan Energy Innovation Business Council (EIBC).
-Since founding the EIBC, Liesl has been instrumental in building relationships between the clean energy business community and state and federal policymakers while collaborating with energy experts and regulators to spearhead innovative energy policy.
+While at 5 Lakes, she was instrumental in the launch of Michigan's first trade association dedicated exclusively to the emerging clean energy industry in this state - the Michigan Energy Innovation Business Council (EIBC).
+While serving as EIBC's director, Liesl built strong relationships between the clean energy business community and state and federal policymakers while collaborating with energy experts and regulators to spearhead innovative energy policy.

 Clark received a B.A. in Political Economy and International Relations from James Madison College at Michigan State University and a Master of Public Administration from Michigan State University.

 She lives in Livingston County with her husband, their two sons, and Bella the Polish Lowland Sheepdog who is fond of interrupting video meetings.
 She is working to hike every trail within a 50-mile radius of home, to see more of Michigan's natural treasures and to spend more time "in the field" with her 1,200 colleagues when circumstances allow.